-Your broker offers margin investing.
-You have a great idea for a stock to buy.
+If you have been investing for a while, you have undoubtedly considered buying stock on margin.
+And why not!
+Your broker offers margin investing (what is a stock broker?).
+You have a great idea for stocks to buy.
 You just have enough money to buy 100 shares, but if you use the full margin available to you in your account, supported with this stock and other stocks in your account, you can potentially buy 200 or 300 shares of this stock.

 Did I say you believe that the stock is a sure thing?